Blog

 Digestive Complications

 Contraction of the muscles of the stomach helps in the movement and propelling the food through the gut.
-This contraction is regulated by the cellular function of potassium which relays the brain signals to these muscles.
+This contraction is regulated by the cellular function of potassium, which relays the brain signals to these muscles.

-With inadequate amounts of potassium, this communication gets disrupted resulting in irregular muscle contraction which often leads to constipation, bloating and other digestive issues.
+With inadequate amounts of potassium, this communication gets disrupted, resulting in irregular muscle contraction, which often leads to constipation, bloating, and other digestive issues.

 Breathing Issues

 Potassium also plays a crucial role in the contraction of lung muscles.
-With not enough of this nutrient present for the communication of nerve signals with lung muscles, this breathing pattern gets affected and culminates with a shortness of breath.
+With not enough of this nutrient present for the communication of nerve signals with lung muscles, this breathing pattern gets affected and culminates in a shortness of breath.

 Increasing Potassium Intake Through Your Daily Diet